Are you on the look out for a different craft ideas to try? Rainy days are perfect for crafting.

 Hold it in place and use the credit card (or similar) and starting at the centre rub outwards all around the image.
 Press fairly hard as this is what transfers the ink onto the wood.

 After doing that a few times carefully lift the wax paper off and presto your image has been transferred to the wood.
 Your image will be reversed from the original, so remember that if you include any text.
 You can use an editing program to reverse the image so that it will transfer the right way.

-The image isn’t as dark as the photograph so when choosing what to print I would suggest you don’t choose a photo with a lot of light colours i it.
+The image isn’t as dark as the photograph so when choosing what to print I would suggest you don’t choose a photo with a lot of light colours in it.
 I added a spray of fixative over the whole thing.
 The piece of wood I used was also a bit darker as it was one from the wood pile.
 If you used a new piece of wood I’m sure the image would be a bit darker.

 You are only limited by your own imagination … change the wood size and shape for different effects.
-It can also be done on other mediums such as artist canvas and material.
+It can also be done on other mediums such as tiles, artist canvas and material.